ml-for-nlp/authorship-attribution/README.md

 # Authorship attribution tutorial

 This tutorial shows an example use of the Naive Bayes algorithm.
-The system is trained on five texts by four authors: Austen, Kipling, Carroll and Grahame.
+The system is trained on five texts by four authors: Austen, Shelley, Carroll and Grahame.
 It is then required to guess the author of an additional text (which -- spoiler alert -- is Jane Austen's *Emma*).

 ## Requirements